BEON Performance

 Core Pillars of the Experience

-The three main pillars of the experience were ACT Models, Events, and Insights.
+The experience centered on three pillars: ACT Models, Events, and Insights.

 The ACT model